PMGH/recoil-spike/RecoilNotes.md

 4. `BeersList` component rerenders

 #### Favouriting
 I created a `FavouriteButton` component and a `useFavourites` hook to handle this.
+Favouriting is available on the Beers index and SelectedBeer pages.

 The `FavouriteButton` accepts a `favouriteName` (the name of the key in localstorage) and `itemId` prop that allows the favouriting to be a bit more generic.

 The `FavouriteButton` component uses the `isFavourite` state (boolean) and the `favourites`, `addFavouriteToLocalStorage`, and `removeFavouriteFromLocalStorage` properties returned by the `useFavourites` hook.

 When the `FavouriteButton` is clicked it checks if the favourite already exists in localStorage.
-If it does then it runs the `removeFavouriteFromLocalStorage` function, otherwise the beer ID is added to the favourites array in localStorage.
+If it does then it runs the `removeFavouriteFromLocalStorage` function, otherwise the beer ID is added to the favourites array in localStorage by the `addFavouriteToLocalStorage` function.